 7.Why Is My Tire Pressure Light On When I Just Filled My Tires?

-Ans: There could be a few reasons why your tire pressure light is still on after filling your tires.
-It may require sensors to be reset or calibrated after filling the tires.
+There could be a few reasons why your tire pressure light is still on after you fill your tires.
+It may require sensors to be reset or calibrated.
 Another possibility is a leak in one of the tires or a problem with the tire pressure monitoring system.

 9.Where Is The TPMS Reset Button?